Marcel Mule

 Marcel Mule (24 June 1901 – 18 December 2001) was a French classical saxophonist.
-He was known worldwide as one of the great classical saxophonists, and many pieces were written for him, premiered by him, and arranged by him.
+He was known worldwide as one of the greatest classical saxophonists ever, and many pieces were written for him, premiered by him, and arranged by him.
 Many of these pieces have become staples in the classical saxophone repertoire.
 He is considered to be the founder of the French Saxophone School and the most representative saxophone soloist of his time, being a fundamental figure in the development of the instrument.

 Early life

-Marcel Mule was born in a village in Aube, France, to a father who learned the saxophone while doing his military service and became director of the brass band of Beaumont-le-Roger.
+Marcel Mule was born in a village in Aube, France, to a father who learned to play the saxophone while doing his military service and who became director of the brass band of Beaumont-le-Roger.
 In a time when Paris lacked saxophone teachers, having contact with brass bands was the only way to learn to play the saxophone.
-His father introduced him to the saxophone at the age of eight, in addition to violin and piano.
+His father introduced him to the saxophone at the age of eight, in addition to the violin and piano.
 He also taught him to play with a "straight" tone (no vibrato), which was the custom of the day.

 Though Marcel exhibited the talent necessary to pursue a musical career, at a time when a musician's life was not easy, Mule's father recommended that he choose a teaching career instead.
-Thus, he enrolled in the École Normale at Évreux and received his diploma after three years.
+Thus, he enrolled in the École Normale in Évreux and received his diploma after three years.
 He taught for only six months in a school in town before he was called up for military service.